PMS Manager

 This will show you all the available themes you are able to switch to.

+plugin, which is enabled by default.
 Dotfiles are a very important part of being a developer and most like to make sure those files are backed up.
 The PMS Manager supports managing your dotfiles using git.

 git repository